 The early support of children in child day care facilities is an important contribution to equal opportunities.
-Children can establish contacts with their peers and benefit from educational programmes appropriate for their age.
+Children can establish relationships with their peers and benefit from educational programmes appropriate for their age.
 Educators will support and accompany them throughout this process.
 Through a variety of offers, activities and different pedagogical concepts, they encourage the children's social, emotional, physical and mental development in a broad and individual fashion.

 Apart from the individual support for children provided by child care services, they are most often the main prerequisite enabling parents to return or go to work.